HugLifeTiZ/roh-arbiter/README.txt

   the last option doesn't actually help that much.
   A better replacement for that option will be added later.
+ *When the log directory is changed, Arbiter will move the current subdirectory from the old one to the new one.
 -v0.2.1-
  *First release with a proper name.
 I was incredibly indecisive with this.
 First, it was Cedran, named